awsdocs/aws-java-developer-guide-v2/doc_source/examples-cloudwatch-get-metrics.rst

    :dedent: 8
    :language: java

-The metrics are returned in a :aws-java-class-prev:`ListMetricsResponse
+The metrics are returned in a :aws-java-class:`ListMetricsResponse
 <services/cloudwatch/model/ListMetricsResponse>` by calling its :methodname:`getMetrics` method.

 The results may be *paged*.
 To retrieve the next batch of results, call :methodname:`nextToken`